BGafo/COmputer-Architecture/README.md

 Indicating that memory accesses led to 16 cache hits, 1 cache miss, and no cache evictions.

-2. directMapped: Simulating a direct-mapped cache (easy) (30 points) Your task in this section is to modify your simulator so that it simulates a direct-mapped cache.
+2. directMapped: Simulating a direct-mapped cache
+Your task in this section is to modify your simulator so that it simulates a direct-mapped cache.

 Input format